Hidden Cameras, Audio Bugs, and GPS Devices in Montana: What Is the Law?

 Could Your Privacy Be at Risk?

 It may seem unreal to consider, but there are some very common reasons why your privacy may be at risk.
 The first reason is business ownership.
-This includes even if you’re a co-owner.
+This includes even if you are a co-owner.

 Corporate espionage is a very real concern if you own a business in Montana.
 Your competition or even an employee could be using hidden cameras, audio bugs, GPS devices, or even keyloggers and other apps to learn everything about your business in an attempt to take away your competitive edge.
 There could be hidden devices in your conference rooms or in the offices of working areas or your most important team members.
 You web conferencing system, phone conferencing system, computers, and cell phones could be under surveillance.
 Corporate vehicles, or even your personal vehicle, could have a hidden GPS or even a hidden camera or audio bug.

-If you don’t own a business, you could still be at risk.
+If you do not own a business, you could still be at risk.
 The most common reasons why hidden cameras, audio bugs, and GPS devices are used against Montana residents include:

 - You are involved in a divorce or separation.
 You could have a disgruntled spouse that may be monitoring everything you do or say.
 They could be tracking everywhere you go and listening to every conversation you have.
 They could be reading your text messages and seeing everything you do online.
 They could be hoping to use any information they find on you in order to intimidate or frighten you.
 They may also be looking to use the information to ruin you.